danieltkach/face-detection/README.md

 # Face Detection
-Just experimenting with AI for the first time.
+Just experimenting with AI for fun.